eshed1/Object_Importance/README.md

 Data and code for

-@article{ohnbar_PR17,
+@article{ohnbar_importance_PR,
     Author = {Eshed Ohn-Bar and Mohan M. Trivedi}, Title = {Are All Objects Equal?
 Deep Spatio-Temporal Importance Prediction in Driving Videos}, Journal = {Pattern Recognition},
     Year = {2017}
 }

-@inproceedings{ohnbar_ICPR16,
+@inproceedings{ohnbar_importance,
 title={What Makes an On-road Object Important?}, author={E. Ohn-Bar and M. M. Trivedi}, booktitle={IEEE Intl.
 Conf.
 Pattern Recognition}, year={2016}
 }
+(best paper award finalist)

-Thank you for your interest.
-If any questions, please don't hesitate to contact me at eshedob@gmail.com
+Thank you for your interest and I hope this study is useful to you in some way.
+If any questions, please don't hesitate to contact me
 2/20/2017

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%